MakerDen/Maker-Den-NETMF/README.md

 The SensorBase base constructor requires

 1. Sensor Type - arbitrary/sensible type for the sensor.
 The value is published alongside the sensor reading to provide some type information.
 2. Senor Unit - arbitrary/sensible measurement unit for the sensor.
-Example p for percentage, n for numeric etc
+Example p for percentage, n for numeric etc.  The unit is published alongside the sensor reading to provide some unit information.
 3. Sample Rate in Milliseconds - how often to take a sensor reading
 4. Name - This is a unique name that you can use to identify a sensor from the command and control service.